 - An MPPT solar charge controller could be a remarkable combination with a grid-tied solar module.
 Another amazing benefit of the MPPT solar charge controller is that you save lots of time on cable and wiring expenses which means a smaller gauge cabling or wiring could be utilized.

 - While selecting an MPPT solar charge controller, you have to ensure that these essential features are on hand:

-Overcharging security, deep discharging security, reverse polarity protection from the module side as well as from the side of the battery.
-Reverse polarity security from the internal fuse, short circuit security as well as overvoltage security at module input.
+Overcharging security, deep discharging security, and reverse polarity protection from the module side and from the side of the battery.
+Reverse polarity security from the internal fuse, short circuit security, and overvoltage security at module input.